Insights

 1. Manufacturing

-With a value stream map of your manufacturing process, you can identify where waste is created and work to reduce or eliminate it.
+With a value stream map of your manufacturing process, you can begin identifying waste and work to reduce or eliminate it.
 Additionally, you will be able to monitor the flow of materials and products through your factory, which will help determine where improvements can be made.
 Implementing process mapping into your manufacturing process can create a more efficient and effective production line.
+Lean value stream mapping can also help you develop strategies to withstand supply chain disruptions.

 2. Service Operations